jschnab/systems_design/pastebin/README.md

 {% endfor %}
 ```

-We add an event listener on each form "submit" action, which triggers the
+We add an event listener on each form "click" action, which triggers the
 function `deleteText()`.
 To prevent users from deleting text by mistake, we use
 the [confirm()](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm)
 function to control text deletion.
 Once confirmed, the text ID is obtained from
-the hidden input field identified by `text-id` and sent via a POST request to
+the button value and sent via a POST request to the URL for text deletion with
-the URL for text deletion with the function
+the function
 [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 We wait for the request to complete with the `then()` method and finally reload
 the page to display the updated list of texts.